maxthor500/Back-on-track-MS3/README.md

 ## Deployment

-This project was developed using the [Gitpod](https://www.gitpod.io/), committed to git and pushed to GitHub using the built-in function within git.
+This project was developed using the [Gitpod](https://www.gitpod.io/) at the begin and following with Visual Studio Code, committed to git and pushed to GitHub using the built-in function within git.

 To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/maxthor500/Hirakudo-Academy), the following steps were taken:

 1. Log into GitHub.
-2. From the list of repositories on the screen, select **maxthor500/Hirakudo-Academy.
+2. From the list of repositories on the screen, select **maxthor500/Back-on-track-MS3.
 3. From the menu items near the top of the page, select **Settings**.
 4. Scroll down to the **GitHub Pages** section.
 5. Under **Source** click the drop-down menu labelled **None** and select **Master Branch**